burlachenkok/exploring-python3/python3-note.md

 * Form of the learning curve

 Of course, there are technical aspects:

 * Quality of code snippets and examples
 * Interoperability with other libraries.
 I.e. how easy and effective two libraries can be combined.
 (E.g.: [PyQt](https://en.wikipedia.org/wiki/PyQt) can integrated plots in [Matplotlib](https://en.wikipedia.org/wiki/Matplotlib)).
 * Can customize the framework with your form data and/or presentation formats

-There are even more deep aspects between science and engineering:
+There are even more deep aspects between science and engineering with the specific library:

 * Support your target hardware effectively
 * Support state of art algorithms in the field
 * Support parallelization across nodes and utilize communication patterns effectively
 * Support of streaming i.e. make all work in one sequential pass
-* Amount of Consumed memory
+* Amount of consuned memory
 * Scalability for extra communication or computation hardware
 * Last, but not least: *wall clock time*.